Rioja Alavesa: Geography

 The Rioja Alavesa's northern boundary is formed by the Sierra de Cantabria and Sierra de Toloño, mountain ranges that separate it from the rest of Álava.
 To the south, its geographical limit is marked by the Ebro River, its border with the neighboring autonomous community of La Rioja.

 The Sonsierra of La Rioja includes the municipalities of Ábalos and San Vicente de la Sonsierra, located north of the Ebro River.
 Although geographically part of the river's left bank, these municipalities form a wedge of land technically belonging to the autonomous community of La Rioja.
 It thus divides the Rioja Alavesa in two: in the western part, the municipality of Labastida, and the remaining Rioja Alavesa municipalities to the east, with Laguardia and Oion as its main towns.
 The border with Navarre to the east is not based on clearly defined geographical features like the aforementioned boundaries.
 The rivers within the area are all tributaries of the Ebro.

 History

+In 2023 researchers examined the remains of 338 individuals from a mass grave in a cave, dated to the late neolithic.
+They concluded many of those buried in the shallow grave showed signs of violent, unhealed injuries, the result of the first large-scale warfare in Europe.

-There are some dolmens and other archaeological remnants of the prehistoric La Hoya people.
+There are some dolmens and other archaeological remnants of the Middle-Late Bronze Age La Hoya people.
 The Romans established themselves in the area due to its climate and mountainous landscape.
 During the Middle Ages, this region belonged to the Kingdom of Navarre, the Sonsierra, which was eventually occupied and annexed to the Crown of Castile in 1463 as a result of Castile's intervention in the Kingdom of Navarre.